ALTERNATE PARTS SOURCING WITH PCB FOOTPRINT RULERS & Digi-KEY's Parametric search

 I hope these ruler footprint references help you too!
 WHAT THE SOT?! has transistor patterns from 3 to 8 pins, from as small as the insanity-sized SOT-883 to the big whopping D3PAK.
 FOR THE LOVE OF SOD! has diode and passive 2-pin patterns from the finely-ground-salt-sized SOT-962 to the mighty SMC.
 Each footprint has the more colloquial "small outline transistor" SOT or "small outline diode" SOD size names (with alternates), as well as the equivalent JEDEC "transistor outline" TO or "diode outline" DO names, as well as the Electronics Industry Association of Japan SC names.

-You can buy these handy footprint rulers from our Tindie Store, or from Digi-Key.
+You can buy these handy footprint rulers directly from us, from our Tindie Store, or from Digi-Key.
 We're a Marketplace seller, we ship fast and have a $5 shipping option.